Thinking About Buying a Home in Charleston, SC?

 Charleston is made up of a mix of historic and newer communities, each with its own feel.
 Whether you’re seeking quiet streets or an active lifestyle, you’ll find an area that fits.

-• West Ashley.
-Offering established neighborhoods with mature landscaping and mid-century homes, West Ashley provides more square footage for your investment and easy access to downtown via the Ashley River bridges.
+West Ashley offers established neighborhoods with mature landscaping and mid-century homes, providing more square footage and easy access to downtown.

-• James Island.
-This laid-back community borders Folly Beach, featuring waterfront properties along the Stono River and family-friendly neighborhoods like Seaside Plantation with generous lot sizes.
+This laid-back community borders Folly Beach, featuring waterfront properties along the Stono River and family-friendly neighborhoods like Seaside Plantation.

-• Daniel Island.
-This master-planned community balances urban conveniences with island living.
-Daniel Island homes range from townhouses near the commercial district to grand estates along the Wando River, all connected by 25+ miles of trails.
+This master-planned community balances urban convenience with island living.
+Daniel Island homes range from townhouses to riverfront estates connected by 25+ miles of trails.

-• Downtown Charleston.
-The peninsula offers historic homes south of Broad Street, renovated properties in Cannonborough-Elliotborough, and new luxury condos like The Gadsden near the Charleston City Market.
+The peninsula offers historic homes, renovated properties in Cannonborough-Elliotborough, and luxury condos near the City Market.

 Condos, Townhomes, and Single-Family Options

-Homes for sale in Charleston, SC, span every housing type imaginable.
-Downtown condos offer lock-and-leave convenience with rooftop views of the Cooper River, while townhomes in Park Circle provide urban amenities at more accessible price points.
+Homes for sale in Charleston, SC span every housing type imaginable.
+Downtown condos offer lock-and-leave convenience with waterfront views, while townhomes in Park Circle provide urban living at accessible price points.

-New construction communities like Nexton in Summerville feature energy-efficient homes with smart technology and community amenities like pools and fitness centers.
-Meanwhile, established neighborhoods offer mature landscaping and architectural character missing in newer developments.
+New construction communities like Nexton in Summerville feature energy-efficient homes with modern amenities.
+Established neighborhoods offer mature landscaping and architectural character.

-Waterfront properties command premium prices but deliver unparalleled views, whether it's a marsh-front home in Wild Dunes or a deep-water estate on the Intracoastal Waterway with private dock access.
+Waterfront properties command premium prices but deliver unmatched views, whether marsh-front homes in Wild Dunes or deep-water estates with private docks.

 What To Expect When Buying a Home in Charleston